Hacking-Notes/RedTeam/README.md

 Finally, you'll find information on windows and linux hacking, including techniques for exploiting vulnerabilities in these popular operating systems.
 Whether you're a beginner or an experienced hacker, you'll find valuable information and resources in this repository to help you improve your skills and better understand the world of ethical hacking.

+## Get the same Obsidian Setup

+If you're looking to replicate the sleek and stylish obsidian setup, you're in luck!
+You can easily achieve the same look by downloading it from the link provided below.

+Link: <a href="https://drive.google.com/drive/folders/1mli7lFvswrRcxEfdtmqdogFjSSSwDWkq?usp=sharing">Google Drive</a>

 ---

 **Please note that these notes do not comprise a comprehensive guide to becoming a red teamer.
 They are a work in progress and will continually be updated and expanded with more information.**